-All chemistry laboratory courses require a \$45 breakage and supplies card, the unused portion of which will be refunded.
+All chemistry laboratory courses have a consumable materials fee.
+In addition, students must purchase a \$20 breakage card from the cashier's office, the unused portion of which will be refunded.

 Chemistry Major (B.S. or B.A.)
 Major codes BS3311, BA3311